annie0sc/gdp-happy-health/Design_UI_and_Themes/README.md

 # Project Timeline
 # Deliverables
 # Time, Cost and Schedule Management
+## Time
-## Time: The schedule for the project to reach completion.
+The schedule for the project to reach completion.
+## Cost
-## Cost: The financial constraints of a project, also known as the project budget.
+The financial constraints of a project, also known as the project budget.
-## Schedule Management: Includes the procedures necessary to guarantee that the project is finished on schedule.
+## Schedule Management:
+Includes the procedures necessary to guarantee that the project is finished on schedule.

 # Testing and Maintainance
 # Assumptions